justinenerio/retro95/README.md

 Experience nostalgia with the iconic Windows 95 right from your browser.
 Retro 95 is an attempt to recreate the Windows 95 desktop experience with Flutter.
 Contains programs like notepad , a web browser, calculator and more.

+Developed with Flutter Web, but will compile to all platforms that Flutter supports.

-A Retro theme Flutter Hack 20 Entry!
+A Retro Theme Flutter Hack 20 Entry!

 ## Features
 * Reorder Desktop Icons